HavenFeng/ArtEq/README.md

-## Generalizing Neural Human Fitting to Unseen Poses With Articulated SE(3) Equivariance
+## Generalizing Neural Human Fitting to Unseen Poses With Articulated SE(3) Equivariance (ICCV2023-Oral)

 \[[Project Page](https://arteq.is.tue.mpg.de/)\]
 \[[arXiv](https://arxiv.org/abs/2304.10528)\]

 ![Teaser](https://arteq.is.tue.mpg.de/media/upload/artieq_teaser2.png)

+This is the official Pytorch implementation of ArtEq.

+ArtEq (pron: Artique) is a carefully designed and principled method that extends SE(3) equivariance to articulated structures, enabling the direct regression of SMPL parameters from a 3D point cloud, which
+* has significant zero-shot pose generalization (45~60% better in V2V & MPJPE),
+* is 1000x faster during inference time compared to competing methods, and
+* has a 30x less network parameters than the SOTA.

+Please refer to the [arXiv paper](https://arxiv.org/abs/2304.10528) for more details.

 ## Table of Contents